aeduin/procedural_voxel_generation/README.md

 - Player does not fall through the terrain, this is accomplished through raycasting
 - Terrain generation with mountains and trees
 - Player can destroy blocks
+- Efficient chunk format allowing worlds of 2048x2048 blocks with only 500MB of JavaScript heap size in Chromium, and fast chunk-mesh generation

 ## Build and run
 Prerequisites: